passbolt/passbolt_api/README.md

 You can install passbolt on your own machine.
 Follow the instructions on the website here: https://www.passbolt.com/help/tech/install

-## Contributing to Passbolt
+## Contributing to passbolt

 Please check out CONTRIBUTING.md for more information on how to get involved!

 ## Reporting a security issue

-If you've found a security-related issue in Passbolt, please don't open an issue on GitHub.
+If you've found a security-related issue in passbolt, please don't open an issue on GitHub.
 Instead contact us at security@passbolt.com.
 In the spirit of responsible disclosure we ask that the reporter keep the issue confidential until we announce it.

-The Passbolt team will take the following actions:
+The passbolt team will take the following actions:
 - Try first to reproduce the issue and confirm the vulnerability.
 - Acknowledge to the reporter that we have received the issue and are working on a fix.
 - Get a fix/patch prepared and create associated automated tests.